detro/go-checkit/README.md

 # (Go) check it

-`checkit` it's a command line tool (written in Go, obviously), that runs a sequence of HTTP GET against a given HTTP(S) endpoint, for a configurable duration and frequency.
+`checkit` is a command line tool (written in Go, obviously), that runs a sequence of HTTP GET against a given HTTP(S) endpoint, for a configurable duration and frequency.
 It supports HTTP 1 and 2, over IPv4 and IPv6, because Go `net/http` does.